raspberrypilearning/interactive-animation/en/step_3.md

 ![Image of Choose a Backdrop](images/stage-choose.png)

-You can search for a backdrop or browse for one by category or theme.
+You can search for a backdrop, or browse for one by category or theme.
 Click on a backdrop to select it.

 ![Image of Backdrop Library](images/backdrop.png)